Representation Learning for High-Dimensional Data Collection under Local Differential Privacy: Proposed Method

 \section{Proposed Method}

-Many existing local mechanisms noise each feature independently; by the composition theorem \citep{Dwork2014}, the $i^\text{th}$ feature contributes towards the overall LDP guarantee of the $d$-dimensional datapoint as $\epsilon = \sum_{i=1}^d \epsilon_i$.
-Clearly as $d$ increases, $\epsilon_i$ decreases for each feature $i$ and the noise required to induce $\epsilon$-LDP thus grows with data dimensionality.
-For high-dimensional datasets like images or large tables, features are often highly correlated; consequently, noising features independently is wasteful towards privatizing the information content in each datapoint.
-A more effective approach is to learn a generic, application-agnostic mechanism that adds complex, non-linear noise via a mapping to a lower-dimensional data manifold.
+Many existing LDP mechanisms noise each feature independently; by the composition theorem \citep{Dwork2014}, the $i^\text{th}$ feature contributes towards the overall LDP guarantee of the $d$-dimensional datapoint as $\epsilon = \sum_{i=1}^d \epsilon_i$.
+For fixed $\epsilon$, as $d$ increases, $\epsilon_i$ decreases for each feature $i$ and so the noise required to induce $\epsilon$-LDP grows.
+High-dimensional datapoints like images or large tables often contain highly correlated features; consequently, noising features independently is wasteful towards privatising the information content.
+Even if one does not noise features independently, data utility decreases as dimensionality increases, resulting in poor performance in high dimensions \cite{Bhowmick2019, Duchi2018}.
+Instead, we propose a more effective approach: learning an application-agnostic mechanism that privatises a range of data types through the addition of complex, non-linear noise on a constrained, low-dimensional manifold.

-To this end, we train a generative latent-variable model to learn a low-dimensional latent representation of our data.
-This learned mapping from data space to latent space forms our function $f(\cdot)$ in Equation~\ref{eqn:local_laplace_mechanism}.
-Applying the Laplace mechanism (as described in Section \ref{Section:rep_learning}) thus ensures the encoded latents, and indeed reconstructed datapoints, satisfy LDP.
-We can therefore privatize data at the latent level or original-feature level; preference between these two options is application specific, and we investigate both experimentally. $f(\cdot)$ is trained using a separate, unlabelled dataset from a similar distribution, which most organizations will typically already have access to.
-We assume in our experiments that this unlabelled dataset is internal and sensitive, though it could also be a public dataset.
-The privacy of this internal dataset is guaranteed under CDP.

-Data owners can apply this learned LDP mechanism to their data before sharing with the database administrator, who then forms an LDP data set from the collected data.
-This set, along with information on the type of noise added, can be used very broadly; we consider training downstream machine learning algorithms as our evaluative downstream task.
-Though our privatization method is task agnostic, in this paper we focus on classification tasks in which some features $x$ are used to predict the corresponding label $y$.
-At inference time, it is shown that this classifier can act on either clean or privatized datapoints, depending on the application.
+Individuals apply this learnt LDP mechanism to their data before sharing with the data collector, who then forms a LDP dataset composed of data collected from all individuals.
+This setup is agnostic to choice of downstream-task so can be applied broadly.
+We consider training downstream machine learning algorithms as the evaluative task for our LDP datapoints.
+Specifically, we use the LDP data, along with information on the type of noise added, and prior beliefs regarding the distribution of our representation space, to train a classifier network that takes features $x$ as input and predicts the corresponding label $y$.
+This classifier can be trained to act on either clean or privatised features at inference time, depending on the application.